 Using an oral swab, meth can be detected as soon as 10 minutes after use and is identifiable for up to four days later for heavy users.
 Meth’s detection window is generally longer using other testing forms, like blood or urine tests.

-Marijuana, a drug derived from a plant that is now legal in several states, offers euphoric effects when smoked, ingested, snorted, or injected.
+Marijuana, a drug derived from a plant that is now legal in several states, offers euphoric effects when smoked or ingested through alternate methods.
 Its life in the body is far longer than most standard substances, particularly for regular users, as THC metabolites are stored in fat cells and slowly released into the bloodstream.
 For the average person, fat cells tend to linger, leading to detection windows as long as six weeks via its metabolites via blood or urine testing.

 Unlike urine tests, which tend to look for the metabolite THC-COOH, oral swab tests search for THC itself as this substance remains in the saliva before being metabolized within the body.
 Saliva tests can identify marijuana use within the last 24 hours, making it a leading choice for police officers and others looking for the confirmation of recent use.